ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 The justification for the above assertion should be obvious, namely it is that no matter how large the jump in velocity occurring at the separation between the low and high velocity zones, moving the point away from the meridian increases the path length in both zones.
 There is nothing in this special case that is due to working on the surface of a sphere.
 In fact there is a perfectly analogous situation in the flat geometry of Snell's law when $\theta_{a} = \theta_{w} = 0$.
 In that case the *shortest-time* path joining two points which are mirroring each other from opposite sides with respect to the air-water interface is the straight segment (*shortest-length* path) line joining them and orthogonal to the interface.

-In order derive the analogous of Snell's law on the sphere we state our assumptions precisely:
+In order derive the analogous of Snell's law on the sphere we state our problemassumptions precisely:

- 1. The shortest-length path between two points $P$ and $Q$ is contained in the unique great circle meridian containing the two points;
+ 1. The shortest-length path between two points $P$ and $Q$ is contained in the unique geodesic (great circle) defined by the two points;
+ 2. meridian containing the two points;
- 2. of a on the sphere is the shortest of the two
+ 3. of a on the sphere is the shortest of the two

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxNjI3NjA4Ml19
+eyJoaXN0b3J5IjpbLTE2MDExMzA3NTNdfQ==
 -->